Kirsty Bilski MA, MA, MBACP (Accred.) FHEA

 The following are further aspects of my work

-Relationship issues, anxiety, generalised anxiety, depression, family issues, relationship issues, postnatal depression, depression, separation and divorce, cross cultural relationships, abuse, anger management, bereavement, loss, low self-esteem, low self-worth, low self-confidence, counselling adults, child related issues, counselling children, counselling adolescents, counselling young people, emotional abuse, sexual abuse, Online counselling, telephone counselling, physical abuse, self harm, suicidal thoughts, work related stress, gender identity disorder, bullying, abortion, chronic pain, disability, terminal illness, cancer, redundancy, low mood, relationships, relational counselling, Looked after child, LAC, leaving care, emotional health, well being, counselling supervision, counsellor supervision, consultative supervision, supervision, counselling children & young people, counselling Swansea, counsellor Swansea, counselling services, counselling services Swansea.
-Way Forward Counselling Services Ltd.
+Relationship issues, anxiety, generalised anxiety, depression, family issues, relationship issues, postnatal depression, depression, separation and divorce, cross cultural relationships, abuse, anger management, bereavement, loss, low self-esteem, low self-worth, low self-confidence, counselling adults, child related issues, counselling children, counselling adolescents, counselling young people, emotional abuse, sexual abuse, online counselling, telephone counselling, physical abuse, self harm, suicidal thoughts, work related stress, gender identity disorder, bullying, abortion, chronic pain, disability, terminal illness, cancer, redundancy, low mood, relationships, relational counselling, Looked after child, LAC, leaving care, emotional health and well being.

-£55 per hour - face to face counselling
+£55 per hour - face to face, online or telephone counselling.

 Payment must be made in advance of sessions or at the beginning of each session.

-Payment accepted by Cash, Direct Credit or card machine (all major debit and credit cards accepted)
+Payment accepted by Direct Credit or card machine (all major debit and credit cards accepted)

 Concessions offered for